 - Initially connect the RPi with an ethernet cable to the main internet router and boot it up so it connects to the RemoteTx cloud servers.
 (The radio does not have to be connected.)

-- With a browser go to ‘https://your-call-sign.remotetx.net’ and log in with your username and password.
+‘https://your-call-sign.remotetx.net’ and log in with your username and password.
 Then click on the Wifi button to turn on wifi and see the available wifi hotspots.

 - Choose a wifi hotspot and enter it’s password to connect.
 (It may take up to 30 seconds to connect.
 If the wifi does not show up in the Local IP Address list you might need to click the ‘Refresh Status’ button.)

 - When a Wifi Address shows up in the Local IP Addresses list, the RPi can be shut down, the ethernet cable can be unplugged and the RPi can be restarted at the radio location that does not have ethernet access.

 Laptop: Special Mouse Controls: